 Job Preparation and Placement

-Around that time, Marc’s mother required that he seek employment.
+Around that time, Marc’s mother strongly encouraged him to seek employment.
 She also recommended PRIDE Industries, the leading provider of employment for people with disabilities, including those with autism.
-Soon after, in March 2019, Marc was put in touch with Carlos Perez, a Youth Services Job Developer (at the time) for PRIDE Industries.
+Soon after, in March 2019, Marc was put in touch with a Youth Services Job Developer for PRIDE Industries.

 “He really helped me,” said Marc.